SpaceLabEnergy/Space-Detector-Lab-High-Energy/README.md

 <ins>Output</ins>: Graphs of each element's spectrum with gaussian fits to photopeaks, graph of the detector's energy/channel calibration, graphs of the detector's intrinsic efficiency, absolute efficiency, and energy resolution as functions of peak energy, and a graph of Americium's efficiencies (intrinsic and absolute) as a function of off-angle response.

 ### Note: AI was used to help generate portions of the code.
-AI sections are referenced within script comments.
+AI sections are referenced within script comments and function doc strings.